matheusfsm/Data-Science-Projects/README.md

   <img src="banner1.jpg" >
 </p>

-# Matheus Martins | Graduating in Big Data and Analytical Intelligence, Data Science, Machine Learning | Technology Enthusiast
+# Matheus Martins
+Graduating in Big Data and Analytical Intelligence| Data Science, Machine Learning in training | Technology Enthusiast

 I want to be part of the next digital revolutions, this time from the inside.

 The processing of information relevant to our development has become a difficult task, entertainment generates a lot of information that, instead of helping, ends up making it difficult due to excess.